Flawless Physio Logo

 A Physical Assessment by a Physical Therapist or a Sports Medicine Doctor can identify potential Os Peroneum Syndrome, but imaging is usually required to confirm the diagnosis.

-An ultrasound scan can pick up an Os Peroneum, while an x-ray is also a cost-effective diagnostic tool.
+An ultrasound scan can identify an Os Peroneum, while an x-ray is also a cost-effective diagnostic tool.

 An x-ray can identify the presence of a bi-partite Os Peroneum, a non-displaced or displaced fracture.